bustanet/bitcoind_dev_notes/building_dev_environment.md

 <details>
   <summary>What do these tools do?</summary>

-- build-essentials: This is a meta package (package that links to multiple other packages) that is necessary for compiling C and C++ programs.
+- build-essentials - This is a meta package (package that links to multiple other packages) that is necessary for compiling C and C++ programs.
 The list of actually packages may differ from OS to OS, but for Ubuntu 20.04 using apt-get the packages it contains are: dpkg-dev, g++, gcc, libc6-dev, make.
 The details for these packages can be found [here](https://packages.ubuntu.com/focal/build-essential).

-- libtool, autotools-dev, automake: [From the docs](https://www.star.bnl.gov/~liuzx/autobook.html): *"Autoconf, Automake, and Libtool were developed separately, to make tackling the problem of software configuration more manageable by partitioning it.
+- libtool, autotools-dev, automake - [From the docs](https://www.star.bnl.gov/~liuzx/autobook.html): *"Autoconf, Automake, and Libtool were developed separately, to make tackling the problem of software configuration more manageable by partitioning it.
 But they were designed to be used as a system, and they make more sense when you have documentation for the whole system."* This excerpt is from an entire book dedicated to documenting the history of how these tools became the foundations for C software development.

-- pkg-config: [From the docs](https://www.freedesktop.org/wiki/Software/pkg-config) From the docs: *"pkg-config is a helper tool used when compiling applications and libraries.
+- pkg-config - [From the docs](https://www.freedesktop.org/wiki/Software/pkg-config): *"pkg-config is a helper tool used when compiling applications and libraries.
 It helps you insert the correct compiler options on the command line so an application can use gcc -o test test.c `pkg-config --libs --cflags glib-2.0` for instance, rather than hard-coding values on where to find glib (or other libraries)."*

-- bsdmainutils: [From the docs]() *"collection of more utilities from FreeBSD This package contains lots of small programs many people expect to find when they use a BSD-style Unix system."* I have not discovered why a package like this would be required, if anyone knows, please reach out to me.
+- bsdmainutils - [From the docs]() *"collection of more utilities from FreeBSD This package contains lots of small programs many people expect to find when they use a BSD-style Unix system."* I have not discovered why a package like this would be required, if anyone knows, please reach out to me.

-- python3: Certain features, such as ZMQ are built with python.
+- python3 - Certain features, such as ZMQ are built with python.
 It also appears some CI testing functions utilze python as well.

 </details>